Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ### Properties
 * **etag**: string: A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
-* **name**: string: Gets name of the resource that is unique within a resource group.
+* **name**: string: Gets name of the resource that is unique within the set of inbound NAT rules used by the load balancer.
 This name can be used to access the resource.
 * **properties**: [InboundNatRulePropertiesFormat](#inboundnatrulepropertiesformat): Properties of the inbound NAT rule.
+* **type**: string (ReadOnly): Type of the resource.

 ## InboundNatRulePropertiesFormat
 ### Properties